alissa-huskey/python-class/docs/reference/glossary.md

   The name that refers to a some programming element, such as a variable, class, function or module.

+if statement
+  a compound statement that changes what code is executed depending on its conditions

 iterate
+iteration
+iterating
   To repeat over a unit of code, usually within a loop.
 Each repetition is called an *iteration*.